Skip to content

 var c;

-Variables can optionally have an initial compatible default value:
+Variables can have optional initial default values:

 // Declaring variables with default values